 Ability to use two-way radios in a professional environment, and with Emergency Dispatchers.

 SPECIAL CONDITIONS OF EMPLOYMENT

 Selected candidates will be required to pass a pre-employment criminal history background check.

 Must possess a valid license to drive in the State of California.

 Must possess or be able to obtain a CPR/First Aid/AED Certification within 90 Days of hire.

-Ability to walk on uneven surfaces on nightly rounds and repeatedly climb stairs.
+Ability to walk on uneven surfaces on nightly Community Walks and repeatedly climb stairs.

 Ability to extract and replace 45-pound bollards (4' posts) from the ground as needed, with or without accommodation.